Hyperlite Ultralite Junction – Review

 - Shoulder Pocket Add-on: Phone, InReach Mini

 The main storage compartment is large and has a large mesh hydration sleeve.
-I don’t use a hydration sleeve and ended up putting my map and keys in it.
+I don’t use a hydration sleeve, so I put my map and keys in it.
 It would be nice to remove the sleeve, but it is sewn to the pack.
-I have a feeling it may not last long if I keep the Junction.
+I’ll probably cut it out if I keep the pack.

 The large exterior mesh pocket on the outside is made of thick, durable mesh with large openings that promote better airflow than many exterior mesh pockets I have used.
-The pocket has plenty of capacity, and it easily held my Altaplex Shelter.
+The pocket has plenty of capacity and easily holds my Altaplex Shelter.

-The substantial, Hardline Dyneema side pockets are one of the reasons I purchased the Junction.
-When I go off-trail, I often snag the pockets, and mesh is not durable.
+The substantial Hardline Dyneema side pockets are one of the reasons I purchased the Junction.
+When I go off-trail, I often snag the pockets, and the mesh is not durable.
 I don’t want to discover I have lost my water bottles three miles down the trail.
-The beefy solid side pockets have elastic across the top and plenty of capacity.
-The only frustration was that it was hard to retrieve my water bottles without taking off the backpack.
+The beefy solid side pockets have elastic and plenty of capacity across the top.
+The only frustration is that retrieving my water bottles without taking off the backpack is not easy.